Contact Us

 Jacques, “The Satndard-Bearer”

-Provenance: A scrap from an ancient nation’s flag
+Splinter: A scrap from an ancient nation’s flag

 Jacques is a knight in form and demeanor; while he is a capable contender on the battlefield, he does not often swing a sword for his company.
 Instead he serves as the standard-bearer, and he performs his duty admirably atop his styracosaur companion, Aldon.
 Despite his diminutive stature, Jacques’ magic allows his banner to be seen by his entire company even from across the theatre of war.